×

 People living in Corn Islands were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Corn Islands, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses, as well as a light jacket or sweater for cooler evenings.
 Don't forget your swimsuits and beachwear, as the islands are known for their beautiful beaches.
 Pack a good pair of walking shoes or sandals that are suitable for walking on uneven terrain, as well as flip-flops for the beach.
 You should also bring a hat, sunglasses, and plenty of sunscreen to protect yourself from the sun.
 In terms of toiletries, pack travel-sized essentials and consider bringing any specific brands you prefer, as they may not be available on the islands.
 Don't forget your insect repellent and any necessary prescription medications.
 Bring a reusable water bottle to stay hydrated and help reduce plastic waste.
 Also, pack some non-perishable snacks for when you're on the go.
 If you plan on snorkeling or diving, you may want to bring your own gear, although it can also be rented on the islands.
 Remember to pack your passport, driver's license, and any other necessary identification.
 Also, bring copies of important documents, such as your health insurance card and emergency contact information.
-Lastly, consider packing a Spanish-English dictionary or phrasebook, as Spanish is the official language of Nicaragua," remarked one expat who made the move to Corn Islands.
+Lastly, consider packing a Spanish-English dictionary or phrasebook, as Spanish is the official language of Nicaragua," remarked one expat living in Corn Islands, Nicaragua.

 Where should I setup a bank account in Corn Islands?